tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 In wp-gluu-sso 2.4.2  you can only enable, disable and delete scope.
 ![Scopes1](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/3.png)

-In wp-gluu-sso 2.4.3 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scop in your gluu server too.
+In wp-gluu-sso 2.4.3 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scope in your gluu server too.
 ![Scopes2](https://raw.githubusercontent.com/GluuFederation/gluu-wordpress-sso-login-plugin/master/wp-sso-2.4.2/docu/4.png)

 ### Custom scripts.